A house divided against itself cannot stand—Abraham Lincoln, June 16, 1858

 Enter Americans All.
 Our program remains true to its mission to honor the contributions that all immigrants, both forced and voluntary, have made—and continue to make—to our nation.
 Our program’s education resources are used in more than 2,000 schools and libraries nationwide and reinforce the commonalities that help unite, rather than divide, the American people.
 Importantly, individuals, families, schools and nonprofits participate in Americans All as lifetime members for free.
-They also receive a free 3-month trial in our Social Legacy Network to gain additional program benefits.
+They also receive a free one-year trial in our Social Legacy Network to gain additional program benefits.

 Because our nation has become so polarized, we have expanded our focus and website to support Civil Rights and Women’s Suffrage issues and the Black Lives Matter movement.
 Our engagement aims to help people understand that unconscious bias is the very human tendency to make quick and sometimes lasting judgments about other people without even realizing they are doing so.
 Once people can see that their unconscious biases may unintentionally lead to discrimination and potentially harm them personally or professionally, the road to change opens.

 We cannot solve our problems with the same thinking we used when we created

 To start a meaningful conversation about systemic racism, we must first identify its driving forces and expose the continuation of those beliefs in modern society.
 Our goal is to reinforce the notion that differences make us human, but respect for one another—a key to getting past stereotypes or politics—is the glue that makes communities work.